 Aug.
 30 marked the 12th anniversary of his suicide attempt, which, he shared, came during one of the darker periods of his life.

 “I just felt like life could not get any better, everything that was happening to me was never going to change, and I tried to take my own life,” Brown says in the video.
 “If it wasn’t for my best friends Raymond and Tre calling the ambulance, getting me off that couch, I probably would not be here today.”

 #HeyFriends… I’m so overwhelmed and inspired by everyone’s kind words that I had to do a video.
 As a mental health professional I believe We all need to make our Mental Health a priority.
 Wether you’re sad, depressed or suicidal like I was… you can make it through.
 There is a better day around the corner with support.
 Big thank you to @rayauxais & @treatomic I love you both more thank you’ll ever know.
 If you need help call 1-800-273-8255

-Brown encouraged people struggling with mental illness to not give up and seek help that can change their lives.
+Brown encourages people struggling with mental illness to not give up and seek help that can change their lives.

 “If you get help and you do the work daily, your life can change.
-I’m living proof of that,” he said.
+I’m living proof of that,” he says.

 If you or someone you know are contemplating suicide, please call the National Suicide Prevention Lifeline at 1-800-273-8255.
 The Crisis Text Line offers free 24-hour support when you text HOME to 741-741.